Real Estate Tokenization: What Founders Get Wrong

 Share

-Tokenized real estate hits 4T by 2035 per Deloitte.
-Most founders skip legal structure and compliance first.
-Avoid five costly tokenization mistakes in 2026.
+Tokenized real estate reaches $4T by 2035.
+Skipping legal structure causes delays.
+Build right and avoid the five most common tokenization mistakes in 2026.

 Frequently Asked Questions